EarlyHints/earlyhints.github.io/projects/lan-monitor-1.md

 It took me a long time to work this one out but we now have our precouis data in python!

-## Step 3 - Getting hosts and visualising data
+# Step 3 - Getting hosts and visualising data

 Our psuedo code is as follows.

 1. Run every hour

 2. Get all https request destination ip addresses

 3. Do a host lookup and save data to file so we don't need to lookup if it's a known host

-4. Store all the data to a file&#x20;
+4. Store all the data to a file

 5. Use the file to visulaise the data

 My code for the domain lookup is as follows: